After the sisters that kept Paws [St Paul’s] brought me newes of their attack on Snakes-Purr I was fire-hot to visit them.

 I could see Paws from my house.

-’Tis the church where the citie’s very soul is lodged.
-All the filths fit to print are sold in its shops, and the filths not fit for print are whispered along its walks.
+’Tis the church where the citie’s soul is lodged.
+The newes and lies fit to print are sold in its shops, and what’s not fit for print is whispered along its walks.

 How best to go there?

 Sure, I’d been into the citie before.
 I’d passed through the Lud-Gate in a coach.
 Twice.
 Going to the Tower, and coming from it.
 But to enter alone?

 My hopes rose when I heard tell of the Procession.
 Yes, another one.
 There’d been no procession from the Tower when the King and Queen were crowned, because the citie was smitten by pestilence.